-Figure 26: Global LNG demand outlook (MTPA)
+Figure 25: Global LNG demand outlook (MTPA)

 CRISIL MI&A Consulting expects global LNG demand to rise at a moderate pace up to 2025 as the push for cleaner fuels intensifies.
 Asian countries, especially China, are expected to be the key demand drivers.
 However, a gradual restart of nuclear capacities and commissioning of new coal-based power plants in Japan are expected to lower LNG demand in the country.
-CRISIL MI&A Consulting expects global LNG demand to log a moderate CAGR of 4-5% over the forecast period between 2021 and 2025, to reach 435-450 MTPA by 2025.
-Demand would mainly be driven by Asian economies, such as China, India, and South Korea, along with emerging demand centres, such as Bangladesh and Pakistan.
+In the long run, CRISIL MI&A Consulting projects global liquefied natural gas (LNG) demand to grow at a healthy pace of 5-6% CAGR up to 2025 to 480-500 million tonne per annum (MTPA).
+Demand would mainly be driven by Asian economies, such as China, India and South Korea, along with emerging demand centres, such as Europe, Bangladesh and Pakistan.